Bat: Vision

-The eyes of most microbat species are small and poorly developed, leading to poor visual acuity, but no species is blind.
+Microbats tend to have small eyes, but are still sensitive to light and no species is truly blind.
 Most microbats have mesopic vision, meaning that they can detect light only in low levels, whereas other mammals have photopic vision, which allows colour vision.
 Microbats may use their vision for orientation and while travelling between their roosting grounds and feeding grounds, as echolocation is effective only over short distances.
+Megabat species generally have good eyesight and may have some colour vision to help them distinguish ripe fruits.
 Some species can detect ultraviolet (UV).
 As the bodies of some microbats have distinct coloration, they may be able to discriminate colours.

-Megabat species often have eyesight as good as, if not better than, human vision.
-Their eyesight is adapted to both night and daylight vision, including some colour vision.
+Smell

+Among bat species, megabats tend to have a more developed sense of smell, being particularly sensitive to esters which are found in ripe fruits.
+Similarly, smell is also important for vampire bats, which sense a potential host by their fur or faeces.
+Insectivorous bats have less use for smell during foraging as they rely on echolocation to search for prey.

-Magnetoreception
+Magnetoreception and infrared sensing

-Microbats make use of magnetoreception, in that they have a high sensitivity to the Earth's magnetic field, as birds do.
-Microbats use a polarity-based compass, meaning that they differentiate north from south, unlike birds, which use the strength of the magnetic field to differentiate latitudes, which may be used in long-distance travel.
-The mechanism is unknown but may involve magnetite particles.
+Like birds, microbats' sensitivity to the Earth's magnetic field gives them great magnetoreception.
+Microbats use a polarity-based compass, which means they can distinguish north from south, unlike birds, which use the strength of the magnetic field to differentiate latitudes, which may be used in long-distance travel.
+The mechanism possibly involves magnetite particles.
+Vampire bats are the only mammals that use infrared sensing; heat sensors around the nose allow them to detect blood vessels near the surface of the skin of their target.

 Thermoregulation

-Most bats are homeothermic (having a stable body temperature), the exception being the vesper bats (Vespertilionidae), the horseshoe bats (Rhinolophidae), the free-tailed bats (Molossidae), and the bent-winged bats (Miniopteridae), which extensively use heterothermy (where body temperature can vary).
+Tropical bats tend to be homeothermic (having a stable body temperature), while temperate and subtropical species which enter hibernation or torpor are more heterothermic (where body temperature can vary).
 Compared to other mammals, bats have a high thermal conductivity.
-The wings are filled with blood vessels, and lose body heat when extended.
-At rest, they may wrap their wings around themselves to trap a layer of warm air.
+They lose heat via the wings when they are spread, so resting bats wrap their wings around themselves to keep warm.
 Smaller bats generally have a higher metabolic rate than larger bats, and so need to consume more food in order to maintain homeothermy.

-Bats may avoid flying during the day to prevent overheating in the sun, since their dark wing-membranes absorb solar radiation.
-Bats may not be able to dissipate heat if the ambient temperature is too high; they use saliva to cool themselves in extreme conditions.
+Bats may avoid flying during the day to prevent overheating in the sun, since they would absorb sun radiation via their dark wing-membranes.
+Bats may not be able to release heat if the ambient temperature is too high; they use saliva to cool themselves in extreme conditions.
 Among megabats, the flying fox Pteropus hypomelanus uses saliva and wing-fanning to cool itself while roosting during the hottest part of the day.
-Among microbats, the Yuma myotis (Myotis yumanensis), the Mexican free-tailed bat, and the pallid bat (Antrozous pallidus) cope with temperatures up to 45 C by panting, salivating, and licking their fur to promote evaporative cooling; this is sufficient to dissipate twice their metabolic heat production.
+Among microbats, the Yuma myotis (Myotis yumanensis), the Mexican free-tailed bat (Tadarida brasiliensis), and the pallid bat (Antrozous pallidus) cope with temperatures up to 45 C by panting, salivating, and licking their fur to promote evaporative cooling; this is sufficient to releasing twice their metabolic heat production.

-Bats also possess a system of sphincter valves on the arterial side of the vascular network that runs along the edge of their wings.
-When fully open, these allow oxygenated blood to flow through the capillary network across the wing membrane; when contracted, they shunt flow directly to the veins, bypassing the wing capillaries.
-This allows bats to control how much heat is exchanged through the flight membrane, allowing them to release heat during flight.
-Many other mammals use the capillary network in oversized ears for the same purpose.